-To introduce PHP language for server sidescripting and introduce XML and processing of XML Data withJava, Server side programming with Java Servlets andJSP, Client side scripting with Java script andAJAX.
+To introduce PHP language for server side scripting and introduce XML and processing of XML Data with Java , Server side programming with Java Servlets and JSP, Client side scripting with Java script and AJAX.

-After completion of the course the student will be able to
+Upon completion of the course the student will be able to

-- 1. Understand basics of server side scripting using PHP L2 - 2.
-Write programs with knowledge of client side scripting , validation of forms and AJAX programs $-\,L4$ - 3.
-Illustrate well formed XML programs, use XML data with JAVA Script L3 - 4.
-Design server side programming applications with servlets -L5 - 5.
-Develop real time applications using JSP-L5
+1. Understand basics of server side scripting using PHP L2 2.
+Write programs with knowledge of client side scripting, validation of forms and AJAX programs L4 3.
+Illustrate well formed XML programs, use XML data with JAVA Script L3 4.
+Design server side programming applications with servlets L5 5.
+Develop real time applications using JSP L5